Mobile Photography with a Samsung S9 +

 Try not to use your camera to zoom.
 Indeed, it’s not really a true zoom.
 As you zoom in you will find you will lose definition in the picture, it won’t look as good.
 If you want the subject to be closer, walk towards it, if at all possible!

-It’s not like an old-fashioned film camera.
-Take as many photos as you can, take loads!
+It’s not like an old-fashioned film camera, it doesn’t cost to develop the pictures.
+Take as many photos as you can, in fact, take loads!
 The more pictures you take, statistically, you will have more chance of taking a perfect shot.

 Some useful links from Amazon

 For all my tips and tricks see my Photography Tutorials page.

 To see all my gear, check out What’s In My Camera Bag.

 Below is a list of my most popular tutorials on photography.

 They form the Basis of My Top 10 Photography Tips

 Click here for my Photography page with all the links on.